What to Know About Jennifer Lopez's $1 Million Engagement Ring From Alex Rodriguez

 She may be "Jenny from the block" but boy, does she have quite the rock.

 Jennifer Lopez and Alex Rodriguez announced on Saturday that they were engaged and it turns out that the former New York Yankee went all out with his ring choice.
 A-Rod and J.Lo both shared pictures of her new jewelry that's sitting beautifully on her perfectly painted fingernails.
-The are currently on a romantic beachside getaway in Bakers Bay, Bahamas (which is also where Justin Bieber and Hailey Baldwin got engaged, no less) and A-Rod confirmed in his caption that "she said yes."
+They are currently on a romantic beachside getaway in Bakers Bay, Bahamas (which is also where Justin Bieber and Hailey Baldwin got engaged, no less) and A-Rod confirmed in his caption that "she said yes."

 Andrew Brown, President of WP Diamonds, estimates that the "I'm Real" singer's ring is worth about seven figures.
 "I would imagine Jennifer Lopez's engagement ring to have a retail value approaching a million dollars," he told E!
 News in a statement.
 "It looks to be an emerald cut around 10 carats, likely an extremely good stone—VS in color and clarity."